MewX/mewx.github.io/_posts/2016-08-15-topcoder-test-suit.md

 This folder stores all the test codes.

 All the test codes should be JUnit test entities.
-And tests are available to access common test utials functions.
+And tests are available to access common test utils functions.

 ### testdata/

 This folder stores all the web pages containing the whole set of test cases.

 Sample test case:

     public class TheLotteryBothDivsTest {
         private final double DELTA = 1e-9;